-Fatal Accident Raises Many Legal Issues
+Fatal Car Accident Raises Many Legal Issues

 A two vehicle fatal accident in Lafayette raises many complex legal issues.
 The accident, which left two dead including a pregnant mother, resulted from a failed passing maneuver and involved drunk driving.